UK Stocks-Factors to watch on Sept. 29

 > Financial Times

-> Other business headlines Multimedia versions of Reuters Top News are now available for: * 3000 Xtra : visit topnews.session.rservices.com * BridgeStation: view story .134 For more information on Top News visit topnews.reuters.com (1 US dollar = 0.6163 British pound) (Reporting by Atul Prakash; Editing by Francesco Canepa)
+> Other business headlines Multimedia versions of Reuters Top News are now available for: * 3000 Xtra : visit topnews.session.rservices.com * BridgeStation: view story .134 For more information on Top News visit topnews.reuters.com (Reporting by Atul Prakash; Editing by Francesco Canepa)

 * Exec says all petchem expansion projects to be completed by this quarter